finos/code-scanning/README.md

 This is a pretty wide question, so let's try to decompose it:

-- On average, 99% of the code shipped in a software artifact is composed of downstream libraries (aka dependencies), built, released and managed but teams, communities and companies _we know nothing about_.
+- On average, 99% of the code shipped in a software artifact is composed of downstream libraries (aka dependencies), built, released and managed by teams, communities and companies _we know nothing about_.
 - A developer has very little awareness of the codebase quality and software development process in the downstream dependencies of a project.
 - To make it worse, every programming language AND build tool has a different way of consuming downstream dependencies.
 - Therefore there is not one common way to check the security of software that is being consumed.

-So the first (security) challenge that every developer is nowadays facing is: how can I check the list of my (direct and transitive) dependencies against this database of CVEs?
+So the first (security) challenge that every developer faces nowadays is: how can I check the list of my (direct and transitive) dependencies against this database of CVEs?

-The good news is that [NVD](https://nvd.nist.gov/) and other similar initiatives have built an important knowledge base containing known vulnerabilities (or CVEs) affect which libraries.
+The good news is that [NVD](https://nvd.nist.gov/) and other similar initiatives have built an important knowledge base containing known vulnerabilities (or CVEs) affecting many popular libraries.

 The other 1% is code written by the developer.
 This code can contain vulnerabilities unknown to everyone.
 This is where _static application security testing_ (or simply Static Analysis) comes in handy.